blackhat955/CalculatorUsingXml/README.md

 # Calculator Using XML and define UI  (version 1)

-This is a simple and intuitive calculator application built using Kotlin and XML for the UI, not using Jetpack Compose.
+This is a simple and intuitive calculator application built using Kotlin and XML for the UI design.
 Inspired by the iPhone calculator, it supports basic arithmetic operations with a clean and minimalist user interface.
 The application ensures a smooth and user-friendly experience by displaying only the current number during input and performing calculations efficiently.

 ## Functionality